 CPAP Machine Recall

 Were you or a loved one injured by using a Philips Continuous Positive Airway Pressure (CPAP) machine?
-In June 2021, home healthcare giant Philips issued a recall of their BiLevel PAP devices.
+In June 2021, home healthcare giant Philips issued a recall of their BiLevel PAP devices; Philips later recalled additional ventilator devices in December 2021.
 The reason?
 A foam used for dampening sound and keeping the machine quiet was made with a dangerous material.

 Over time, this unstable material would shed tiny microplastics directly into the user’s lungs, raising their risk of a number of different complications.
 Philips received complaints about “the presence of black debris/particles within the airpath circuit,” as well as, “reports of headache, upper airway irritation, cough, chest pressure and sinus infection.”